Lula's fuel tax U-turn likely to hit sugar, ethanol industry

 SAO PAULO/NEW YORK, Jan 3 (Reuters) - Brazilian sugar and ethanol companies are likely to be negatively impacted after Brazil's new President Luiz Inacio Lula da Silva surprised markets with a decree that keeps fuels exempt from federal taxes, analysts said on Tuesday.

-The sugar and ethanol industry, as well as international sugar traders, were widely expecting the resumption of federal taxes on gasoline and ethanol as the new administration takes over, as indicated by Finance Minister Fernando Haddad last week.
+The sugar and ethanol (S&E) industry, as well as international sugar traders, were widely expecting the resumption of federal taxes on gasoline and ethanol, as indicated by Finance Minister Fernando Haddad last week.

 But one of the government's first acts was to publish a decree on Monday keeping the fuels exempt.

-"Lula's inauguration brings a weak real and a freezing of fuel taxes for 60 days.
-This will keep the mills concentrating on sugar," a New York-based broker said.

-Mauricio Muruci, an analyst with Safras & Mercado, said fuel distributors were actively buying ethanol late last year before the expected tax return, which now could pressure the biofuel's prices in the local market going forward.
+Mauricio Muruci, an analyst with Safras & Mercado, said fuel distributors were actively buying ethanol late last year before the expected tax return.
+That buying could now pressure the biofuel's price in the local market.

 ((marcelo.teixeira@tr.com; +1 332 220 8062; Reuters Messaging: marcelo.teixeira.thomsonreuters.com@reuters.net - https://twitter.com/tx_marcelo))